CoenMeintjes/PropScout/README.md

 ## Project Overview

-The main goal of `PropScout` is to help property investors identify promising markets and offer a systematic framework for the process of real estate deal analysis.
-By leveraging the power of data extraction, storage, and analysis, `PropScout` enables users to streamline their property analysis workflow and make informed investment decisions.
+PropScout is a real estate investment app that helps property investors identify promising markets and offers a systematic framework for real estate deal analysis.
+It leverages data extraction, storage, and analysis to streamline the property analysis workflow and enable users to make informed investment decisions.
+Building on previous projects, PropScout focuses on collecting and storing property listings to create a comprehensive database for analysis, with plans to incorporate additional features in the future.

+PropScout builds upon the foundation established in two key projects: [analysing_south_african_property_markets](https://github.com/CoenMeintjes/analysing_south_african_property_markets) and [property_investment_analysis_framework](https://github.com/CoenMeintjes/property_investment_analysis_framework).
+These projects have laid the groundwork for future feature improvements and serve as valuable references for the development of PropScout.

 ## Features